๐Ÿ—ก๏ธAncient Greece

 Cyrene (Libya)

-• Established in 631 BC by settlers from Thera—located in a rare fertile zone of North Africa with reliable rainfall
+• Established around 631 BC by settlers from Thera, located in a rare fertile zone of North Africa with reliable rainfall

 • Monopolized silphium production, a now-extinct plant so valuable for medicine and seasoning that it appeared on Cyrenean coins

-• Major grain exporter and center of Hellenistic philosophy; the Cyrenaic school of philosophy originated here
+• Major grain exporter and center of philosophy; the Cyrenaic school of thought, which emphasized pleasure as the highest good, originated here

 • Exported grain, fish, and slaves southward to feed Greek cities that couldn't grow enough food domestically